How Reliable is Language Model Micro-Benchmarking?: Experimental Design

 Our goal is to measure the reliability of micro-benchmarks as a function of which pairwise model rankings on a micro-benchmark predict pairwise model rankings on a) the full eval set and b) a fresh draw of equal size from the same task distribution.

 For all experiments, we simulate different draws from a benchmark by splitting each benchmark in half (each subtask is divided in half as well): the train half is used to select the micro-benchmark, and the held-out half is used to measure generalization.
 We also uniformly at random partition a set of models into source models for selecting micro-benchmarks and a set of target models whose accuracy we are predicting, as in \citet{vivek2024anchor} and \citet{polo2024tinybenchmarks}.
 We account for variance in micro-benchmark construction by averaging over random samples of datasets and source models, following \citet{card2020little} and \citet{perlitz-etal-2024-efficient}.
 Most of our experiments select a micro-benchmark from an entire benchmark (as in \citet{polo2024tinybenchmarks}), though in \S\ref{sec:generalization} we also evaluate selecting micro-benchmarks \textit{per subtask} (as in \citet{vivek2024anchor}) and report averages across subtasks.
 We compute meta-evaluation measures with the same data split used for micro-benchmark selection for most experiments, following prior work.
 In \S\ref{sec:generalization}, we do so using the held-out set.
-We use 50 trials, each with a partition of data points and models.
+We use 50 trials, each with a partition of a) data points into a set for selection and a set for measuring generalization and b) models into source and target sets.
 Details are in Appendix~\ref{app:full-experimental-setup}.
 Appendix~\ref{app:error-analysis} analyzes MDAD estimates for up to 100 trials; we find MDADs have stabilized by 50 trials.

 \paragraph{MDAD implementation details.} Following prior work, we consider micro-benchmarking methods specifically designed for classification tasks.
-We report accuracy as a percent from 0 to 100 and measure agreement using accuracy difference buckets at a resolution of 0.5 points of accuracy, i.e.\ $\mathcal{B} = \{[0, 0.25), [0.25, 0.75), [0.75,1.25), \ldots\}$, reporting MDAD as the bucket centroid.\footnote{Appendix~\ref{app:mdad-resolution} shows that bucket resolutions of 0.25, 0.5, and 1 all yield similar MDAD values.}
+We report accuracy as a percent from 0 to 100 and measure agreement using accuracy difference buckets at a resolution of 0.5 points of accuracy, i.e.\ $\mathcal{B} = \{[0, 0.25), [0.25, 0.75), [0.75,1.25), \ldots\}$, reporting MDAD as the bucket centroid.\footnote{Appendix~\ref{app:mdad-resolution} shows that bucket resolutions of 0.25, 0.5, and 1 all yield similar MDAD values.} In our experiments, MDAD takes on average 2.40 seconds to compute (with a standard deviation of 0.24 s).

 \paragraph{Benchmarks and micro-benchmarks.} We consider 47 subtasks of MMLU (10,631 examples, \citealp{hendrycks2020measuring}), all 24 subtasks of BIG-Bench Hard (BBH, 5,761 examples, \citealp{suzgun2022challenging}), all 14 subtasks of MMLU-Pro (12,032 examples, \citealp{wang2024mmlu}), and GPQA (448 examples, \citealp{rein2024gpqa}).
 We investigate four micro-benchmark selection methods discussed in \S\ref{sec:preliminaries}: Anchor Points, tinyBenchmarks, stratified sampling by confidence, and diversity.
 We also compare to uniform random sampling and subtask-stratified random sampling.